jsalinasf/cheat_sheets/kubernetesCommands.md

 It is also called KubeControl or KubeCTL
 It is used to deploy and manage applications on a Kubernetes Cluster

+## Kubernetes Installation

+1. Have your servers deployed and patched
+1. Make sure your servers have internet access
+1. Make sure your servers have network connectivity between each other
+1. For Linux Boxes: Enable SSH service and its corresponding Firewall rule

+## Kubernetes Commands

 ### Running an Application
 It deploys an application into the cluster